 Originally written August 2015.

-So my entire month of July was comprised of matters of the True Crime Genre.
-I’m talking watching The Jinx three times (the first time, shaking next to Aparna and Kayla; the second, mingling in feelings of self-imposed torture while reliving the sick excitement with my parents on the couch; and the third, hunting for classic Durst-isms such as his adorable “bye-bye” sign-offs, his uncontrollable nervous burping, and his cuter-than-a-kindergartner signature block letter BEVERLEY), listening to Serial while accidentally developing a little bit of a crush on Adnan Syed (he is so my type aside from the murder thing), and currently wrapping up In Cold Blood, where I can no longer hear the words “Kansas” or “farm” without thinking “Clutters” or “murder”.
+So my entire month of July was comprised of matters of the True Crime genre.
+I’m talking watching The Jinx three times (the first time, shaking next to Aparna and Kayla; the second, mingling in feelings of self-imposed torture while reliving the sick excitement with my parents on the couch; and the third, hunting for classic Durst-isms such as his adorable “bye-bye” sign-offs, his uncontrollable nervous burping, and his cuter-than-a-kindergartner signature of a block letter BEVERLEY), listening to Serial while accidentally developing a little bit of a crush on Adnan Syed (he sounded like my type aside from the murder thing), and currently wrapping up In Cold Blood, where I can no longer hear the words “Kansas” or “farm” without thinking “Clutters” or “murder”.
 And of course, sprinkled on top are Aparna’s delightful anecdotes on the life and times of Charles Manson because who doesn’t love a good psycho bio?

 So last week while I forced myself on the elliptical, I tuned into an episode of Invisibilia on fear and fearlessness, which all of a sudden seemed too relevant.

-But it digressed.
+Unfortunately it digressed.
 A guy named Jason Comely came on and discussed his past fear of rejection by women and other people in social scenarios.
 He overcame this fear by undergoing what he dubbed “Rejection Therapy”, where he purposefully went out everyday looking to get rejected and eventually realized the minute effects, if any, that rejection had in his life at all.
 Thus, he achieved “fearlessness”.

 Cool story Jason but an anti-climactic ending, no doubt, after the initial casual interview with a woman with full blown Urbach-Wiethe disease, but I sat there anyway in my post-cardio haze, stretching out the burns from my calves and thinking about it.
 Rejection Therapy.
 What’s the worst thing that can happen?
 Someone says no?
 Big deal!
 And right when I almost vowed to play this little game daily in real life, I remembered something.

-As long as I’ve had ovaries, I have had a love affair with the Karate Kid.
+For as long as I’ve had ovaries, I have had a love affair with the Karate Kid.
 The real curse associated with this, however, is not my everlasting weakness for baby faces or my aching desire for my own personal Bonsai tree to name Daniel-San (though those are definite accessorial outcomes), but it is the simple fact that for anyone who even resembles the Karate Kid slightly… Well, I just fall hopelessly in love with them immediately.

-Last winter, I was at Central Market when I was approached by a friendly woman less than a decade my senior who complimented my winter coat, struck up conversation, and ended up offering me a job.
+Last winter for example, I was at Central Market when I was approached by a friendly woman less than a decade my senior who complimented my winter coat, struck up conversation, and ended up offering me a job.
 I wasn’t looking for a job, but my ego swelled up enough to where when I saw a guy feeling up cucumbers while wearing a t-shirt advertising his local Austin dojo, nothing could stop me.
 Fear of rejection did not even occur to me.
 In fact, thinking didn’t even occur to me.
 “Oooh, you’re in karate?!”
 I had a good run, until he casually brought up his girlfriend and I slowly backed away with my arms above my head and my tail in between my legs.

 But looking back, Jason, I actually agree with you.
 It really wasn’t that bad.
 Especially compared to my other Karate Kid story.
 The one filled with regret.